maorhz/scc-emails/README.md

-# Deploy the function using the following gcloud commands
+# Deploy the function using gcloud commands

 - Ensure project id is set correctly